wndhydrnt/rcmt/docs/index.rst

 rcmt can help.

 rcmt needs configuration that tells it what to do and to which repositories it should apply changes.
-This is done via a **Run**.
-A Run is written in Python and stored in a file typically named ``run.py``.
+This is done via a **Task**.
+A Task is written in Python and stored in a file typically named ``task.py``.

 .. highlight:: python
-.. include:: ./examples/simple/run.py
+.. include:: ./examples/simple/task.py
    :code:

 Everything is ready.
 Run rcmt:

 .. code-block:: bash

-   rcmt run ./run.py
+   rcmt run ./task.py

 rcmt will find all matching repositories, check them out locally, apply the Action and create a Pull Request for each repository.